cncf/tag-env-sustainability/website/content/blog/2023-11-getting-started-as-a-tag-env-contributor.md

 With this blog post we would like to cover a few topics that you may be wondering about when it comes to getting started as a TAG ENV Contributor:

-- What TAG Environmental Sustainability (TAG ENV) is all about, what its mission, goals and non-goals are, as well as what kind of activities and subgroups exist in the TAG.
+- What are the goals of the TAG ENV and how do they work with each other?
-- Why YOU joining the TAG Environmental Sustainability makes an important and positive impact in the cloud native sustainability space and what YOU can gain from joining us.
+- How does my contribution help with sustainability efforts?
-- Step-by-step walkthrough of different ways for you to join the TAG and get involved in our ongoing initiatives.
+- Which projects does the TAG ENV has and how can I contribute to them?
-- How YOU can share ideas, discussion topics, improvements and any other suggestions to the TAG ENV.
-It’s never enough to say that all feedback is highly appreciated and welcomed in the group!
+- How can I share ideas, improvements and any other suggestions to the TAG ENV?

 ## Introducing Technical Advisory Group Environmental Sustainability (TAG ENV)